DolicaAkelloEgwel/github-workshop/slides.md

 # Extra: Cool Git Stuff

 ---
+#  `lazygit`

+- A terminal UI for using Git.
+- Nice if you're a touch-typer.
+- Other alternatives to GitHub Desktop: GitKraken, `gitui`,

+---
 # The magic of `bisect`

-`git bisect` is a handy command that can be a life-saver.
+`git bisect` is actually overpowered...

 ---
 # Keeping code tidy with `pre-commit`

 - `pre-commit` is a tool that ensures certain checks on your file pass before a commit is accepted.
-- This could be a linting tool
+- This could be a linting tool.

----
-#  `lazygit`

-- A terminal UI for using Git.
-- Nice if you think using a mouse takes time...

 ---
 # Keeping track of documents with Git